lucky-wolf/DW2-XL/README.md

 ### v1.19.2
 - NEW COMPONENT ICONS thanks to @Salemonz!
 - Greatly improved planetary shields
-- Upgraded assault pod shield penetration to partly compensate
+  - Upgraded assault pod shield penetration to compensate
-- Added missing Hail Cannon [PD] (v2)
-- Buffed Bulwark Missiles range and final damage values to better distinguish them
-- Fixed "Strike Fighters" tech name (had be overwritten as Fighter Vs)
-- Rejiggered racial governments allowed to better reflect racial character
+- Adjusted which governments are available to various races to better reflect racial character
 - Adjusted Hive Mind to give more appropriate starting techs
 - Adjusted Hive Mind to be super stable, but if your leader is replaced, it causes massive disruption
 - Adjusted Hive Mind to give a Seat of Consciousness facility at homeworld which offers some nice perks for your homeworld only
-- Fixed Plasma Blasters [L] size
 - Gave Plasma Blasters a +10% to hit, and extended them to level 10
 - Gave Firestorm Torpedoes a +20% to hit, and extended them to level 10
 - Nerfed Epsilon Torpedoes by ~6%
+- Fixed Plasma Blasters [L] size
+- Added missing Hail Cannon [PD] (v2)
+- Buffed Bulwark Missiles range and final damage values to better distinguish them reinforcing swarm missiles
+- Fixed "Strike Fighters" tech name (had be overwritten as Fighter Vs)

 ### v1.19.1
 - 1.2.0.2 Compatible